kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/infrastructure/storageclass.md

 Note that if there are multiple storage classes in the system, only one can be set as the default storage class.

-## Create the Storage Class
+## Create a Storage Class

-Firstly sign in with **cluster admin**, select **Platform Management → Infrastructure → Storage Classes**, then enter into the storage classes panel.
+Firstly sign in with **cluster admin**, select **Platform → Infrastructure → Storage Classes**, then enter into the storage classes panel.
 As a cluster-admin, you can view all of storage classes and details.

 ![navigate-to-storageclass](/navigate-to-storageclass.png)